AadarshaBhattarai-dev/cp1404practicals/prac_02/REFLECTION.md

 -> 75%

 What time, location and duration have you scheduled to watch lecture videos?
--> I watch normally lecture videos in the morning at around 8:00 am at my home.
+-> I watch lecture videos in the morning at around 8:00 am at my home.
 I normally watch the lecture videos for about 45 minutes to 1 hour per session depending on the length of the videos.

 What are you doing well in the subject so far that you will keep doing?
 -> I have been completing my practicals on time and also been revising topics at least once per week.